zfatehi/The-Non-Programmer-s-Guide-to-Python/Lesson 1.md

 ['Monty Python and the Holy Grail', 'Nemo', "Hitchhiker's Guide to the Galaxy"]
 ```

+All I did was popped the string in position 1 (Hitchhiker's Guide to the Galaxy) and appended it to the end of the list.
 There you go!
 Programmers being lazy!

 But now say I don’t want to put that title at the end.
 I want to put it in the beginning!
 Let’s try again: